gylfirst/dotfiles/README.md

 This should be done!
 Enjoy your Arch Linux experience :blush:

+Some scripts or configs have my path, especially those that use symbolic links.
+Be careful with this setup!

 > Some scripts are not from me, you have the author's link in the file.